gajendhir/rnnotes/docs/basics/the-editor.md

 I use Visual Studio Code (a.k.a.
 VSCode or Code) for editing and testing all my Javascript, Python, JSON, React and React-Native code.

-## My Extensions for React-Native
+## VsCode Extensions that I Use

 VSCode was created with extensibility in mind and almost every part of it can be customized.
 Plenty of extensions are available that enable linting and debugging of react-native codes.

-I have installed some extensions for working with react-native...
+I use the following extensions with react-native...

 * **React Native Tools** by Microsoft
 * **ES7+ React/Redux/React-Native snippets** by dsznajder